3 Bayesian Generalised Linear Models (GLMs)

 3.3 Poisson Regression Modelling

-We are going to fit a Poisson-type model on some an outcome that contain discrete counts of households reporting to have been victims of burglary.
+We are going to fit a Poisson-type model on some an outcome that contain counts of households reporting to have been victims of burglary.
 Let us load the data into RStudio can call the object burglaryDataset

 .